techmatlock/c0524-code-solutions/typescript-forms/javascript-forms-quiz-notes.md

 - What property of a form element object contains all of the form's controls.

+elements

 - What property of a form control object gets and sets its value?

+value property.

 - What is one risk of writing a lot of code without checking to see if it works so far?

+You risk accruing more bugs instead of finding them earlier on.

 - What is an advantage of having your console open when writing a JavaScript program?

+You can make sure you're getting the expected output from your code.

 ## Notes